-- Impact/Significance/Hypothesis: "The proposal is largely technical in nature and could be strengthened by addressing why the work is important/significant or how the findings will advance scientific knowledge about the topic."; "The proposal could be strengthened with more information about the overall biological question/goal and hypotheses"; "The applicant should clearly articulate the hypothesis within the proposal."; "The rationale regarding the proposed assays and analyses should be provided to support the impact of the work." - Approach/Methods: "The proposal could be improved with further description of the number of experiments and statistical analyses."; "The proposal could be strengthened by including more description regarding interpretation of the results and extrapolation to the larger biological process."; "the proposal should mention methodologies, power calculations, or considerations of rigor and reproducibility"; "The experimental plan needs more details regarding expected results and alternative approaches."; "The aims are largely dependent on the outcome of the previous one."; "The proposal is exploratory in nature, and more rational is needed why these studies are relevant for the question at hand."; "Rationale for why x would affect y is underdeveloped." - Feasibility: "A major concern is that too much work is being proposed and that each Aim may only be superficially addressed."; "The applicant proposes to utilize XXX statistical analysis, however, this does not seem feasible given the number of participants/samples included in the project."; "The applicant has proposed a large body of work to complete, however no mention is made regarding other support provided by laboratory personnel." - Experience/Publications/Career Trajectory: "The Applicant should clarify whether they have any experience with the proposed techniques, and if not, how they will learn."; "The proposal could be improved by providing more explanation of how this work will help the Applicant transition into an independent career."; "There is limited record of papers directly relevant to the proposed research so the proposal could be improved with some discussion of how limited experience will be addressed."; "The applicant is a middle author on a publication with many co-authors so it is unclear what their role was in this study." - Mentorship: "The mentoring plan outlined should include more personalization and detailed description; potentially regarding how the current research will set the stage for future independence."; "It would have been a good idea to enlist a co-mentor so that the Applicant is sure to get sufficient guidance."; "The extent of involvement of the co-mentor is not fully delineated it is unclear to what extent they will be involved and in what capacity."; "It should be clearly outlined the new techniques and background(scientific field) the Applicant will be learning and why it is important for completion of the work and their research trajectory." - LOS: "The LOS could be improved by expanding upon the Applicant's strengths, skills, and traits that would make them a standout leader as an independent investigator.
+- Impact/Significance/Hypothesis: "The proposal is largely technical in nature and could be strengthened by addressing why the work is important/significant or how the findings will advance scientific knowledge about the topic."; "The proposal could be strengthened with more information about the overall biological question/goal and hypotheses"; "The applicant should clearly articulate the hypothesis within the proposal." - Approach/Methods: "The proposal could be improved with further description of the number of experiments and statistical analyses."; "The proposal could be strengthened by including more description regarding interpretation of the results and extrapolation to the larger biological process."; "the proposal should mention methodologies, power calculations, or considerations of rigor and reproducibility"; "The experimental plan needs more details regarding expected results and alternative approaches."; "The aims are largely dependent on the outcome of the previous one."; "The proposal is exploratory in nature, and more rational is needed why these studies are relevant for the question at hand." - Feasibility: "A major concern is that too much work is being proposed and that each Aim may only be superficially addressed."; "The applicant proposes to utilize XXX statistical analysis, however, this does not seem feasible given the number of participants/samples included in the project."; "The applicant has proposed a large body of work to complete, however no mention is made regarding other support provided by laboratory personnel." - Experience/Publications/Career Trajectory: "The Applicant should clarify whether they have any experience with the proposed techniques, and if not, how they will learn."; "The proposal could be improved by providing more explanation of how this work will help the Applicant transition into an independent career."; "There is limited record of papers directly relevant to the proposed research so the proposal could be improved with some discussion of how limited experience will be addressed." - Mentorship: "The mentoring plan outlined should include more personalization and detailed description; potentially regarding how the current research will set the stage for future independence."; "It would have been a good idea to enlist a co-mentor so that the Applicant is sure to get sufficient guidance."; "It should be clearly outlined the new techniques and background(scientific field) the Applicant will be learning and why it is important for completion of the work and their research trajectory." - LOS: "The LOS could be improved by expanding upon the Applicant's strengths, skills, and traits that would make them a standout leader as an independent investigator.
 The LOS could also be improved by directly attesting to the importance of the proposed research."; "The other letters of reference could be improved with more personalized and extensive information." - DEI: "The DEI/STEM statement was fairly generic and could have been improved with more specific details."